ABOUT THE 2014 EVENT

 MAMA also intends to raise awareness of the benefits of bicycling as an important form of transportation; a beneficial economic development and tourism tool; an excellent way to maintain health and fitness; and a great sport and family activity.

-The Georgia Rides To The Capitol 2013 event poster and flyer will be available as PDFs for viewing and printing
+The Georgia Rides To The Capitol 2014 event poster and flyer are available as PDFs for viewing and printing

 by clicking here for the 11x17" poster